Skip to content

 Available palettes: Ayu, Catppuccin, Dracula, Eldritch, Gruvbox, Kanagawa, Noctalia, Nord, Rosé Pine, Tokyo-Night

 Names a palette served by https://api.noctalia.dev/palette/<name>.
 The shell downloads the palette on first use and caches it in ~/.cache/noctalia/community-palettes/ (honoring XDG_CACHE_HOME).
-Subsequent launches load the cached file and never touch the network, so community palettes work offline.

 The Settings GUI lists palette names from the cached https://api.noctalia.dev/palettes catalog when that catalog is available.